onyudo/hairy-antler-distillery/checkout-notes.md

 ## CVC

-This inpur field requires any sequence of three numbers (i.e., 333) to pass validation.
+This input field requires any sequence of three numbers (i.e., 333) to pass validation.

 ## Age Verficiation